mlsquared/fling/README.md

 # Fling

->  It just works except when it shouldn't.
+>  It just works...except when it shouldn't.

 Fling enables one device to "fling" a URL to a TV (or other media device) for playback.
 It feels like Airplay and Chromecast, but it does what they don't do.

-> It just works
+> It just works...

 Even if the mobile device and the network device are on different networks.